Children and Youth Need Our Help Now

-It takes a family to support children and youth with mental health challenges.
+It takes a family to support child and youth mental health.
+Now more than ever.

 13 children’s hospital foundations.
 One vision for early intervention.

-A National Initiative With Local Impact
+A National Initiative With Local Impact.

-- Being home to world-leading experts
+- Being home to world-leading experts.

 - Driving research that puts new knowledge and tools in the hands of frontline care providers.